 Town Crier Guidelines (link available soon).
 Strongly Recommended - have signs pre-approved.
 Contact the Town Criers.

 Only performances, events, rehearsals, and classes officially registered with Pennsic Performing Arts and following the rules and regulations

 are posted in the online and onsite schedules.

 No open flames shall be used in classes, performances, or demonstrations in any Performing Arts Venue at Pennsic War.

 Be considerate and courteous to fellow performing groups, fellow instructors, as well as the other Pennsic departments and their staff who interact with Performing Arts.
 Reports of discourtesy will be taken under consideration for future performance scheduling.

-Performances wishing to be invited back must provide at least two people to help with set-up and/or strike of the Performing Arts venues (Tues/Wed and Fri/Sat).
-If unable to help (or find others to sign-in for you) due to Pennsic travel schedules or physical challenges, please email the Dean of Performing Arts for other volunteer arrangements.
+Performances wishing to be invited back must provide at least two people to help with set-up and/or strike of the Performing Arts venues (Monday & Wednesday of Peace Week, and Friday of War Week).

 Please request ample time to set-up and to strike your performance, event, or class.
 Your reserved time in performing arts spaces must include these activities.

 Performing Arts facilities have to run on schedule, for the enjoyment of all.
 Please respect your allotted time limits.
 Rehearsals, Events, Classes, and Performances that attempt to start early or run beyond their scheduled time will be shut down and your chances of returning to Performing Arts spaces in the future will be greatly diminished.